DecisionsDev/odm-transformation-advisor/README.md

   add entry Rule Under Root : < project, rule > to report ;
 ```

-Aside from enjoying a drink of our own Champagne, the goal of using rules was to make the advisor easily expandable to new validations, specific to your enterprise standards, without having to write any code.
-The advisor can then be used as a standard validation step, possibly as part of a Continuous Integration toolchain.
+The goal of using rules is to make the advisor easily expandable to new validations, specific to your enterprise standards, without having to write any code.
+An easy way to extend the OTA is thus to extend the set of rules found in the [ota-rules](./ota-rules) project.

+# More information and feedback

 This application was built based on the expertise of the IBM Cloud Integration Expert Labs and IBM Garage Solution Engineering.
 If you would like to discuss expanding it and/or integrating it into your operations or have other questions, comments, or feedback, please send email to **Pierre Berlandier** at *pberland@us.ibm.com*